 2. Make sure to book accommodation that will end on the upcoming 1st or 15th to give you enough time to find something more permanent.

-Of course, there are much cheaper options and Airbnb can be a bit over priced.
+Of course, there are much cheaper options, and Airbnb can be a bit too expensive at times.